BoFu001/BeerBox/README.md

 # Beer

 This is an Android app written in Kotlin, which displays a list of beers.
-The user can filter beers by using tags and by searching.
+User can filter beers by using tags and by typing a keyword in search view.
 The orientation of the Activity is not blocked.

 <br>